Listen to our podcast 🎧

 Why Mobile-First Banks Are at Risk?

-- Many Devices and Networks: Mobile apps are used on smartphones, tablets, and smartwatches, often on public networks.
+2. Many Devices and Networks: Many devices and networks: Mobile banking apps are used on smartphones, tablets, and smartwatches, often on public networks.
 Each device can be a way for hackers to get in.

-- Customer Trust: One security breach can hurt the bank’s reputation and make customers lose trust.
-Keeping systems safe is now essential for business.
+3. Customer Trust: One security data breach can hurt the bank’s reputation and make customers lose trust.
+Maintaining strong mobile banking security is now essential for business continuity.

 How Zero Trust Helps

-- Continuous Verification Banking: Every user and device is checked all the time, not just once.
+• Continuous Verification Banking: Every user and device is continuously verified, not just at login.

-- Micro-Segmentation of Networks: Networks are split into small secure sections, so even if one part is attacked, the damage is limited.
+• Micro-Segmentation of Networks: Banking network micro-segmentation splits systems into small secure sections, so even if one part is attacked, the damage is limited.

-A study by Gartner found that banks using Zero Trust saw a 50% drop in security problems.
+A study by Gartner found that banks using zero trust security saw a 50% drop in security incidents.

 Banking Systems and Infrastructure

-Mobile-first banks need to update their retail banking architecture to use Zero Trust properly.
-Old traditional systems built for branch banking cannot handle real-time mobile access safely.
-Banks need modern systems, cloud services, and secure APIs to support continuous checks and network segmentation.
+Mobile-first banks need to update their retail banking architecture to implement zero trust security effectively.
+Traditional systems built for branch banking cannot handle real-time mobile banking access securely.
+Banks need modern systems, cloud services, and secure APIs to support continuous verification and banking network micro-segmentation.

-Next, we will look at identity verification and continuous security in mobile banking, showing how banks can stop unauthorized access and fraud.
+Next, we will look at remote identity verification and continuous security in mobile banking, showing how banks can prevent unauthorized access and fraud

 Identity Verification and Continuous Security in Mobile Banking

-In mobile banking, proving who the customer really is the most important step.
-If this step fails, fraudsters can pretend to be someone else and steal money.
+In mobile banking, proving who the customer really is the most important step in ensuring secure access.
 That’s why banks are moving beyond just usernames and passwords.
 They now use remote identity verification and continuous checks to keep accounts safe.

 Remote Identity Verification: The First Step

 Remote ID verification allows people to prove their identity without visiting a branch.
-For example, a customer can scan their driver’s license or passport using their phone camera.
-With tools like trust ID mobile, the bank can check if the ID is real and match it with a live selfie of the customer.
+For example, a customer can scan their driver’s license or passport using their mobile device.
+With tools like trust ID mobile, banks can verify if the ID is real and match it with a live selfie of the customer.

 This form of remote identity verification is becoming very common in banking.
 A report by Jumio found that 1 in 3 banking customers want a fully digital way to prove their identity.